 Alternate option to withdrawing

 As an alternate option, if you have already completed a substantial portion of the work for a class, you may work with your instructor to get an "I" (incomplete) in a course and complete the work at a later date.
-More information on this option.
+View grading policies for more information about this option.

 - Log into MyU and select the Academics tab.